 As your lawyer, we will deal with the insurance company and handle the claim process so that you can focus on your recovery.
 Our legal team works closely with medical professionals, industry experts, and investigators to ensure you get the maximum compensation for your losses, including:

 - Lost current and future wages

 - Medical bills

 - Pain and suffering

-If you or someone you love has suffered a brain injury in an accident involving someone else's negligence, it is essential that you speak with a lawyer who has experience with these complex cases.
-Please reach out to our skilled Ione brain injury lawyers today for free, and friendly legal advice at (209) 227-1931 or (800) 404-5400.
-You can also contact us through our online form.
+If you or someone you love has suffered a brain injury in an accident involving someone else's negligence, you must speak with a lawyer with experience with these complex cases.
+Please contact our skilled Ione brain injury lawyers today for free and friendly legal advice at (209) 227-1931 or (800) 404-5400.
+See our past verdicts and settlements.

 Editor's Note: updated [cha 10.9.23] dr bw [cs 671] cha Photo by Pixabay